Lymphocytosis: Causes, Symptoms, Diagnosis & Treatment

 Lymphocytes are a type of white blood cells that help our body’s immune system fight infections and diseases.
 Lymphocytosis is a condition when there’s an abnormally high level of lymphocytes in the blood.
 Lymphocytes are mainly of two types – B cells and T cells.
 While B cells make antibodies to fight viruses and bacteria, T cells kill the cancerous and infected cells and control the body’s immune response to foreign bodies.

-When you have higher-than-normal lymphocytes in your blood for a temporary period when recovering from a disease, it is normal.
+When you have higher-than-normal lymphocytes in your blood for a temporary period while recovering from a disease, it is normal.
 But if it persists or the level increases consistently, it indicates the presence of an infection or some inflammatory condition in your body.
 In some cases, the spike in lymphocyte levels could be due to cancer.

 • Viral infections like Epstein-Barr Virus (EBV), influenza, mumps, adenovirus, hepatitis, measles, rubella, and cytomegalovirus (CMV)